ClickHouse is an open-code columnar DBMS that allows for executing analytical queries in real time based on structured big data.

 pass.
 Service user password.

-After executing the command service user credentials are saved to the Metabases.xml file.
+After executing the command service user credentials are saved to the Metabases.xml.

 See also: